Yonsei-Maist/cdm-ADHD-classifier/README.md

 # cdm-ADHD-classifier

-Text classifier based on BERT, Tensorflow and ADHD data
+Text classifier based on BERT, Tensorflow and ERD of ADHD

 ## About the project